Configuring Pocomail & Barca

 Email technology has moved forward since 2009 and there is now more emphasis on Web-based email services accessed across multiple devices.

-Without ongoing development Pocomail and Barca have fallen behind and are not as suitable as programs currently supported.
-Without ongoing development.
-Both suffer from the failure to accurately display some content (particularly e-newsletters) and there are issues even with default settings, even in Windows 7.
+Without ongoing development Pocomail has fallen behind and is not as suitable as currently supported programs.
+It suffers from the failure to accurately display some content (particularly e-newsletters) and there are issues with default settings, even in Windows 7.

-I've assessed a number of potential alternative email programs for existing Pocomail and Barca users.
-See Why Pocomail or Barca are Difficult to Replace for additional details.
+I've assessed a number of potential alternative email programs for existing Pocomail users.
+See Why Pocomail is Difficult to Replace for additional details.

 In the process I've evaluated a number of other potential programs, most of which are included in the Alternative Email Clients listing on the Email Software & Issues page (including their strengths and weaknesses).